Ermy99/covid-misinformation/README.md

 The columns of our dataset are source, title text, body text, and label.

 Some rows had ``NaN`` values for either the title or body.
 We replaced these with empty strings.
-We also grouped sources as "Facebook/Twitter/Youtube", "Medical", "Government", "Education", "News" and "Others" in order to understand the sentence construction in context of the sources (and their group of readers) and how it affects our clustering algorithm.
+We also grouped sources as "Facebook/Twitter/Youtube", "Medical", "Government", "Education", "News" and "Others" in order to understand the sentence construction in context of the sources (and their group of readers) and how it affects our clustering algorithms.
 We also cleaned the data to convert the labels column into a boolean "true" and "false" one.

 Recognizing misinformation is a classification problem (and not regression) and in our dataset of 1164 columns, 584 (or 50.17%) were articles that were true and the rest (49.8%) were false.
 All of the articles were related to coronavirus, and the link to the dataset is [here](https://raw.githubusercontent.com/susanli2016/NLP-with-Python/master/data/corona_fake.csv).

 This dataset is a collections of sentences so it does not contain any outliers and includes a diverse set of sources.
-Our feature engineering did lead to creation of some outliers when it came to misspellings and TF-IDF (discussed below) values but we normalized all of the values before further analysis and also computed the PCA to highlight the important features.
+Our feature engineering did lead to creation of some outliers when it came to misspellings and TF-IDF (discussed below) values, but we normalized all of the values before further analysis and also computed the PCA to highlight the important features.

 ## Feature Engineering

 In order to apply any machine learning methods, we extracted numerical data by engineering features based on existing literature on misinformation in news, as well as our intution on potential signals within the text.
 These features will be normalized to text length where applicable.
-We also generated a heatmap of the corelation matrix to allow us to see which features might be useful for clustering.
+We also generated a heatmap of the correlation matrix to allow us to see which features (we reduced the number of features to 88 important ones for generating this graph) might be useful for clustering.

 ![](images/cor.png)